What to Do After a Dog Bite Injury

 Regardless of the reason for the dog’s initial bite, these injuries fall under what is known as strict liability law.
 If you or someone you know has been injured by a dog bite, you have a claim against the dog’s owner and this is typically pursued through the homeowner’s insurance policy.

 If you have recently been bitten by a dog in Massachusetts and have sustained serious injuries as a result, you may pursue a claim under Massachusetts’ strict liability laws.
 The owner done not necessarily have to be negligent in order to be held responsible for any damages caused by the dog.
-It is also not necessary for the victim to demonstrate that the dog has been associated with any injuries in the past or that the dog is vicious.
-It is important, however, to prove that the defendant owned the dog, that the victim did not provoke the animal in any way, and that there was no trespassing.
+It is also not necessary for the individual to demonstrate that the dog has been associated with any injuries in the past or that the dog is vicious.
+It is important, however, to prove that the defendant owned the dog, that the person who was bit did not provoke the animal in any way, and that there was no trespassing.

 What Should I Do If I Have Been Injured?